Transfer Credit Evaluations

 How does Barnard Evaluate Transfer Credit?

-Courses completed at other accredited colleges and universities which are similar in content and depth to Barnard courses may be submitted for transfer credit.
+Please note: Courses completed at other accredited degree-granting colleges and universities which are similar in content and depth to Barnard courses may be submitted for transfer credit.
 Credit for approved work at another institution is applied to Barnard’s 121-point graduation requirement for transfers with a maximum of 16 points per term.
 Credit cannot be granted for courses with grades lower than C-.
 Acceptable transfer work does not usually include applied or professional courses or more than the equivalent of two Barnard studio courses.
-The first term of an elementary language course is not usually credited until the second term or a more advanced course has been satisfactorily completed, but a student may request a single exemption to this ruling.
+Please note: students applying for Spring 2023 or Fall 2023 enrollment: Fall 2022 classes need to be in person in order to be transferable.

 Admitted transfer applicants receive a transfer credit evaluation with their offer of admission indicating transferable credits and notification of which Foundations requirements have been satisfied.
 Barnard College reserves the right to accept or decline transfer of credits based on specific academic expectations or prerequisites.